Hannah Dudley: Fiji

-Indian Mission Hall

-As the Church realised the extent of her work, erection of two native school buildings at Nausori and Davuilevu were authorised and she was allowed to use the Jubilee Church for her day classes and for her Indian services on Sundays.
+Erection of two native school buildings at Nausori and Davuilevu were authorised and she was allowed to use the Jubilee Church for her day classes and for her Indian services on Sundays.
 She wanted a wooden church and collected money to have one built and it dedicated on 19 December 1901 at the site of the present Dudley High School, called the Indian Mission Hall.

-Adopted children

-During her first year of arrival in Fiji, she began adopting orphans.
+During her first year in Fiji, she began adopting orphans.
 She started with two girls and a boy but soon the number of adopted children had grown to eleven.
-The most famous of these was a boy given to Hannah Dudley by his father when the mother deserted him.
-He took his foster-mother's name and became Raymond Dudley.
-He went on to become the President of the New Zealand Methodist Conference in 1956.
+One boy given to Dudley for adoption by his father when the mother deserted him.
+He took his foster-mother's name and became Raymond Dudley, later the president of the New Zealand Methodist Conference in 1956.
 As her adopted family grew, the Church decided to build an orphanage for her at Davuilevu but she refused to move there.
 In 1904 an orphanage was built at Davuilevu, called The Dudley Orphanage for Indian Children.

-On 26 July 1905, she suddenly left for Bengal to join the Faith Mission, taking the children with her under her own name.
-Weeping Indians on the Suva Wharf showed the general feeling of the Indian community but the Mission Board in Sydney was annoyed with her for relinquishing her work.
-Indian mission work in Suva suffered in her absence.
+On 26 July 1905, she left for Bengal to join the Faith Mission, taking the children with her under her own name.
 She returned to Suva in July 1908.
 Two of the children that she had taken with her had died in India.

 Later years

-She again devoted herself to her work but her influence had waned.
-She had seen the effect that the indenture system had had on Indians in Fiji, particularly on women, and did her best to have the system abolished.
+She tried to have the indenture system abolished.
 She left Fiji in August 1913 because of illness, taking five girls and young Raymond with her.
 Australian immigration laws forced her to move with her children to Auckland.
 In 1924, she again offered to return to Fiji but her offer was declined because of her age and her independent habits.
-She died in Auckland on 3 May 1931 at the age of sixty-eight, and was buried at Hillsborough Cemetery.
-She has left behind her legacy in Suva - the Dudley High School and the Dudley Memorial Church.
+She died in Auckland on 3 May 1931 at the age of 68, and was buried at Hillsborough Cemetery.